v1k45/blogghar/README.md

 * django-allauth
 * django-autocomplete-light (3.0.4)
 * django-crispy-forms
-* materializecss
+* MaterializeCSS

 ## Colophon

-I did many things for the first time in project.
-Tried Atom editor (I normally stick with subl/pycharm).
+I did few things for the first time in project.
+Tried Atom editor (I normally like to stick with subl/pycharm).
 It is a nice editor, has virtualenv support, nice linter and gutters and other awesome features.
 I really liked it.

 Along with the editor, one major thing I decided to try was django's class based views.
 I used to stay away from it and stick to fbvs, this is why I decided to write this project using class based views (because where is the fun in doing same thing again and again).

 Using class-based-views was a really nice experience.
-It makes sure that your code is dry and saves you from repeating same things again and again.
+It makes sure that your code is DRY and saves you from repeating same things again and again.

 __PS__: Screenshots are available in directory named `screenshots`.